vsrinivas/fuchsia/docs/getting_started.md

-If the prebuilt toolchain binaries do not work for you, there are a set of scripts which will download and build suitable gcc toolchains for building Magenta for ARM32, ARM64, and x86-64 architectures:
+If the prebuilt toolchain binaries do not work for you, there are a set of scripts which will download and build suitable gcc toolchains for building Magenta for the ARM64 and x86-64 architectures:

 ```
 cd $SRC